evvic/timely-wolf-of-wallstreet/README.md

 # timely-wolf-of-wallstreet
 webapp to show relevant stock charts and news

-> Note: for testing this project is deploying to a github
+> Note: for testing this webapp this project is deploying to GitHub pages

 # Setup